 Promote, promote, promote!

-Once you finished with your LinkedIn profile, then the next thing that you have to do is to promote it.
+Once you finished with LinkedIn in job search, the next thing that you have to do is to promote it.
 Promoting your LinkedIn will definitely help increase and build your network.
 You can use your web site or other social media to promote your profile.

 Allan Shelton holds a Master’s Degree in Business Administration and a regular magazine contributor on career development.